Minding Your Movie Business: Pro Tips for Directors

 [Music]

-greetings and welcome to the march on washington film festival spring workshop series minding your business
+greetings and welcome to March On spring workshop series minding your business

 pro tips for writers directors and producers i’m opal h bennett programming